Shufti Positioned as a Leading Challenger in Juniper Research’s 2024 KYC/KYB leaderboard

 4. Operational Efficiency: Scaling Verification, Not Manual Work

-When verification volumes rise, inefficiency also increases in the form of False rejection, False Acceptance and manual reviews start to surface.
+When verification volumes rise, inefficiency also increases in the form of False rejection, False Acceptance, and manual reviews start to surface.
 These false alerts, manual reviews, inconsistent data, siloed tools, and fragmented workflows all slow things down and increase cost.

 Shufti is built to reduce that operational strain.
-Automated screening, configurable rules, and structured KYB reports help teams solve more cases earlier in the process and train our system on edge cases in order to automate those as well, eventually reducing manual reviews.
+Automated screening, configurable rules, and structured KYB reports help teams solve more cases earlier in the process and train the system on edge cases in order to automate those as well, eventually reducing manual reviews.

 This is especially important for fintechs, social media, marketplaces, and crypto firms that are onboarding at high volumes, around the globe.
 They need systems that allow them to grow their business through maximum acquisition of consumers without facing bottlenecks in risk and compliance teams.